swo/16s-book/manuscript/sec02.md

 ## Amplifying the gene

-In the amplicon sequencing approach, PCR is used to amplify a section of the 16S gene.
+In the amplicon sequencing approach, polymerase chain reaction (PCR) is used to amplify a section of the 16S gene.
 The size of the sequenced section is limited by the length of reads produced by high-throughput sequencing.
 The sections of the 16S gene that are amplified are named according to what variable regions of the gene are covered.